nus-cs2103-AY2425S1/ip/docs/README.md

 **Example:**
 `todo Buy groceries`

+`todo Do laundry`

 ### Deadline
-To add a task with a deadline:
+To add a task with a deadline, specify the due date using the `/by` flag:
 `deadline <description> /by <date>`

 **Example:**
 `deadline Submit project /by 25/12/2024`

+`deadline Fill out visa application /by 13/10/2025`

 ### Event
-To add an event with a start and end time:
+To add an event with a start and end time, specify the start and end times using `/from` and `/to`:

 `event <description> /from <start> /to <end>`

 **Example:**
-`event Team meeting /from 10:00 /to 12:00`
+`event Team Meeting /from 10:00 /to 12:00`

+`event Final Examination /from 16:00 /to 18:00`

 ---

 ## Managing Tasks
+Once tasks are added, you can add effectively manage them.

 ### Mark as Done
 To mark a task as done, use the task index: